Kottans/erlcourses/lecture_09.md

 ---
 # Homework

-Please rewrite our Fibonacci calculator tests to one test function usign `?_assert` form.
+Please rewrite our Fibonacci calculator tests to one test function using `?_assert` form.
 ---
 class: center,middle
 # End of Lecture 9